On 30 June 2021, Victoria’s prison population was 7,248, an increase of 1.4% from the previous year.

-The prison population declined from a peak of 1,901 in 1891 to a low of 635 in 1919.
+The prison population declined from a high of 1,901 in 1891 to a low of 635 in 1919.
 This followed World War I and the influenza pandemic of 1918 and 1919.
-The prison population then climbed during the next decade, peaking at 1,488 in 1932, before falling again to 912 in 1948, shortly after the end of World War II.
+The prison population then climbed during the next decade, peaking at 1,488 in 1932.
+It then fell again, to 912 in 1948, shortly after the end of World War II.

 The prison population did not surpass its previous high in 1891 until 1962.
 From then it continued climbing to a new high of 2,389 in 1971.
-This was followed by a sharp decline over the next six years, during which the prison population dropped by 37.7% to 1,488 in 1977.
-Since then, it continually increased until 2020.
+This was followed by a sharp decline over the next six years, during which the prison population decreased to 1,488 in 1977.
+Since then, the prison population continually increased until 2019.

 Unsentenced and Sentenced Prisoners

-The percentage of unsentenced prisoners in Victoria’s prisons increased from 13.1% in 1977 to 43.9% in 2021, when there were 3,182 unsentenced prisoners.
-Unsentenced prisoners include those who are unconvicted awaiting a court hearing or trial, awaiting sentence and awaiting deportation.
+The percentage of unsentenced prisoners in Victoria’s prisons increased from 13.1% in 1977 to 37.4% in 2023, when there were 2,406 unsentenced prisoners.
+Unsentenced prisoners include people who are on remand awaiting a court hearing, trial or sentencing.

-In 2021, the number of sentenced prisoners was 4,061 (56.0%) and the number of post-sentence prisoners was 5 (0.1%).
-Sentenced prisoners include those who have been sentenced to prison and have no appeal current, are awaiting an appeal, are unfit to plead and are not guilty on grounds of insanity.
+In 2023, the number of sentenced prisoners was 4,031 (62.6%).
+Sentenced prisoners include people who are serving a prison sentence and have no appeal current, are awaiting an appeal, are unfit to plead, and are not guilty on grounds of mental impairment.
+In the same year, the number of post-sentence prisoners was 96 (0.2%).
 Post-sentence prisoners are detained in prison after completing their custodial sentence.

 Hover over the lines in the graph to display the number of people imprisoned, sentenced and unsentenced for each year.
 Use the range slider below the graph to zoom in on specific years.
 Double-click on the graph to reset.

 Notes: The sentenced and unsentenced prisoner numbers may not sum to the total prisoner number because the total includes post-sentenced prisoners.
-Additionally, the sum of component values may not equal the total due to statistical perturbation used (for confidentiality reasons) in the original data source (see the Explanatory Notes for Prisoners in Australia (2021)).
+Additionally, the sum of individual values may not equal the total due to deliberate changes in the original data source for confidentiality reasons (statistical perturbation).
+See Prisoners in Australia Methodology (2023).

 Prison population data for 1872, 1899 and 1900 is missing in the original source.
 The values given for these years are an average of the number of prisoners in the year immediately before and the year immediately after.